hellofresh/appboy-python-client/README.md

 ### How to test

-To run the unit tests, make sure you have the [nose](http://nose.readthedocs.org/) module instaled and run the following from the repository root directory:
+To run the unit tests, make sure you have the [tox](https://tox.readthedocs.io/en/latest/) module installed and run the following from the repository root directory:

-`$ nosetests`
+`$ tox`